 I should mention, too, Hao’s artwork, which has really grown since the series’ beginning.
 Volume two’s visual storytelling is just as energetic as ever, but feels cleaner and vastly more focused, especially in later chapters.

 MICHELLE: You know, I have volume one on my shelf, but never got around to reading it.
 It seems like I should rectify that.
 Has there been any word on the fate of this series now that Del Rey is no more?

-MELINDA: Nothing official that I’m aware of (though I believe the authors are hopeful!), but Jason Thompson’s webcomic “expansion” has been running on the series’ website since February, so there’s something to tide us over, at least.
+MJ: Nothing official that I’m aware of (though I believe the authors are hopeful!), but Jason Thompson’s webcomic “expansion” has been running on the series’ website since February, so there’s something to tide us over, at least.
 Also, gamers will enjoy the fake blog of Theodore Dudek, King of RPGs‘ overenthusiastic GM.

 So, now that I’ve sufficiently nerded-out, what have you been reading this week?

 MICHELLE: I have been enjoying a marathon catch-up read of Fushigi Yûgi: Genbu Kaiden, by Yuu Watase!

 The anime of the original Fushigi Yûgi was one of the first shoujo anime I ever saw, and the story remains dear to my heart, even though I am fully cognizant of its flaws.
 When Genbu Kaiden started coming out in English, I collected it faithfully, but somehow never ended up reading it.
 Now that the much-anticipated tenth volume has finally been published (almost three years after volume nine), I made it my priority to get caught up.